 Joining our network is free and brings many benefits to our community partners.
 We bring like-minded people and organisations together to learn, share, train, upskill, deliver and celebrate!

 For Network Members

 If you are already part of the StreetGames network, use this section to keep up to date with the latest news, research and training available to network members.
-You’ll be able to meet the StreetGames regional teams, and you can even apply to become a StreetGames Network Representative.
+You’ll also be able to meet the StreetGames regional teams.

 The StreetGames Project Portal is where organisations/projects can apply for our different programmes and offers.
 This area is also where you can view and manage all applications and submit information to us in the form of applications, service level agreements and financial reconciliations.